Desmond Tutu: Moral giant who told us what we needed to hear

 Tutu was a profoundly good man – a standard bearer of virtue and loyalty to one’s conscience.

-He also exhibited traits few of our leaders master – the human touch and ability to empathize with others.
+He also exhibited traits few of our leaders master – the human touch and ability to ampathise with others.

 One of my most vivid and perhaps poignant memories of Archbishop Tutu was the sight of him breaking down in tears at the Truth and Reconciliation Commission (TRC), which he chaired.